Skip to Content

 What is the Alcan Highway?

 The Alcan Highway is the only road to Alaska.
-We drove up from Wisconsin but those driving to Alaska from California will also end up on the Alcan Highway too.
+We drove up from Wisconsin, but those driving to Alaska from California will also end up on the Alcan Highway too.

-How long is the Alcan Highway?
+How Long is the Alcan Highway?

-The Alcan Highway is 1,387 miles long but the exact length varies year to year on road construction detours.
+The Alcan Highway is 1,387 miles long, but the exact length varies year to year on road construction detours.

-Where does the Alcan Highway Start and End?
+Where Does the Alcan Highway Start and End?

-Alaska Highway mile 0 is in Dawson Creek, British Colombia and the Alcan Highway officially ends at Delta Junction at the historic milepost 1422.
-However, the unofficial end of the highway is mile 1520 in Fairbanks Alaska, but the last 96 miles are on the Richardson Highway, not technically the Alcan Highway.
+Alaska Highway mile 0 is in Dawson Creek, British Colombia, and the Alcan Highway officially ends at Delta Junction at the historic milepost 1422.
+However, the unofficial end of the highway is mile 1520 in Fairbanks, Alaska, but the last 96 miles are on the Richardson Highway, not technically the Alcan Highway.

-Is the entire Alaska Highway paved?
+Is the Entire Alaska Highway Paved?

-Yes, we drove in July 2017 and the entire road was paved.
+Yes, we drove in July 2017, and the entire road was paved.
 There are gravel patches where they are doing road construction.
 Do expect road construction during the summer months.

 We found the road was in better condition driving back to Wisconsin from Alaska in July than when we drove to Alaska in June.
-We think they were filling potholes during our 2 weeks in Alaska.
+We think they were filling potholes during our two weeks in Alaska.

 When was the Alcan Highway Built?

-Road construction started in March 1942 and was completed in October 1942 but the general public couldn’t drive on it until 1948.
+Road construction started in March 1942 and was completed in October 1942, but the general public couldn’t drive on it until 1948.

 Why was the Alcan Highway Built?